SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee Application-Layer/zigbee-3.0-poll-control-cluster.md

 ## Attribute Settings and Battery Life Considerations

-The sleepy end device works as poll control server and can be managed by poll control client.
+The sleepy end device works as Poll Control server and can be managed by Poll Control client.
 In order to help conserve battery life sleepy end devices have two attributes which set bounds on the time they are allowed to be kept awake and more importantly, turn on their radios to check in.

 - _Check-inIntervalMin_ - Provide minimum value for the Check-inInterval to protect against the Check-inInterval being set too low and draining the battery on the device